xmos/sw_usb_audio/doc/sw_mixer.rst

 Digital Mixer
 -------------

-The mixer core takes outgoing audio from the decoupler and incoming audio from the audio driver.
+The mixer core(s) take outgoing audio from the decoupler and incoming audio from the audio driver.
 It then applies the volume to each channel and passes incoming audio on to the decoupler and outgoing audio to the audio driver.
 The volume update is achieved using the